EZlzh/ezlzh.github.io/index.md

 ## Welcome to Zihang Lin's Homepage!
 Zihang Lin is a junior student in the School of Computer Science at Fudan University, China.
-He is proficient in c, c++, python, Matlab, and other programming languages and tools.
+He is proficient in C, C++, Python, MATLAB, and other programming languages and tools.
 His hobbies include climbing mountains, listening to music and meditation.

 Email:<zihanglin18@fudan.edu.cn>, <ezlzh101@gmail.com>